-Not only Bulgaria produces tonnes of wine but it also imports some good amount of that.
-What’s even more impressive is that its red wine varieties are among the best in the world.
+Bulgaria not only produces tonnes of wine.
+It also imports some good amount of that.
+What’s even more impressive – its red wine varieties are among the best in the world.

-Some of our wines can easily punch above the weight of the finest Italian and French wines – not only in the way the fermented grapes tingle the palate with the titillating taste but also in the way it makes your wallet feel after the reasonable spending.
+Some of our wines can easily punch above the weight of the finest Italian and French wines.
+The fermented grapes tingle the palate with the titillating taste.
+And your wallet is safe and sound after the reasonable spending.

 Now, I can’t blame you for drooling whilst reading this, but I can blame you for not reserving your tickets to Bulgaria yet.
-I guess you need more convincing – be my dear guest, but let me warn you that if you start dripping, I am not going to wipe you up!
+Be my dear guest if you need more convincing.
+But if you start dripping, I am not going to wipe you up!

 You have not lived if your tongue has not felt this fiery drink made from fermented fruit.
 Palatable whiskies are at least 12 years old and their cost is nowhere near affordable.

-Rakiya, on the other hand, can tickle your palate (or burn it if you are not into strong liqueurs) even when it’s young – a 6-month fermentation easily outshines 3-year old whiskies.
+Rakia, on the other hand, can tickle your palate (or burn it if you are not into strong liqueurs) even when it’s young.
+A 6-month fermentation easily outshines 3-year old whiskies.
 But let’s not delve into that too much as many whisky connoisseurs will hunt me down.

-The most popular Bulgarian rakiya is the grape variety.
+The most popular Bulgarian rakia is the grape variety.
 However, there are loads of other options.
-Think about plums, cherries, cherry plums (yeah, that’s a fruit, too), apricots, peaches, figs, and raspberries.
+Think about plums, cherries, cherry plums, apricots, peaches, figs, and raspberries.
 Interestingly enough, I have not heard of any other berry varieties, but if you have, please share with me.

 We cannot forget boza when we are on the topic of Bulgarian drinks.
 It’s this fermented grains beverage that will either leave you wanting more or hate the moment that thick, viscous liquid started descending your oesophagus.
 But you just cannot get away without savouring it.

 My friend Naddya has the most comprehensive article on Bulgarian food on the web, so I am not going to delve very deep into this theme.
-Yet, there are certain things that cannot be omitted or are worth repeating again and again.
+Yet, there are certain things that cannot be omitted or are worth repeating.

 We’ve just mentioned boza.
 When Bulgarians say boza, they cannot refrain from telling you about banitsa.
 What you really need to know about banitsa is that it is probably the most scrumptious pastry you have never tasted.
 Enough said, here’s more.

-Lyutenitsa, oh, that wondrous spread (relish or chutney if you fancy) on which books have been written, stories have been told, and articles have been compiled.
+Lyutenitsa is that wondrous spread on which books have been written, stories have been told, and articles have been compiled.

-Lyutenitsa, dear readers, is so addictive that once your taste receptors are enchanted by its mouth-watering taste, you will be salivating like a little boy over an ice-cream cone.
+Lyutenitsa, dear reader, is so addictive that once your taste receptors are enchanted by its mouth-watering taste, you’ll be salivating like a little boy over an ice-cream cone.